You are browsing documentation for an outdated version.

 AWS Secrets Manager configuration

-Configure the following environment variables on your Kong Gateway data plane:
+For example, to use the secrets management with AWS environment variable credentials, configure the following environment variables on your Kong Gateway data plane:

 The region used by default with references can also be specified with the